Add Bugsnag error monitoring to your Lumen applications.

 when appropriate for your application.

-Monitor errors as you roll out features or run experiments and A/B tests by declaring your feature flag and experiment usage in the Bugsnag client.
+Monitor errors as you roll out features or run experiments and A/B tests by declaring your feature flag and experiment usage in the BugSnag client.
 You can use the Features dashboard to identify whether these features have introduced errors into your app.

 Bugsnag::addFeatureFlag('Checkout button color', 'Blue')